Dramatists Guild Foundation

 The Dramatists Guild Foundation (DGF) is a public charity.
 According to its website, its mission is "to aid and nurture writers for the theater; to fund non-profit theaters producing contemporary American works; and to heighten awareness, appreciation, and support of theater across the country."

 Overview

 Dramatists Guild Foundation (DGF) is a national charity that fuels the future of American theater by supporting the writers who create it.
-DGF fosters playwrights, composers, lyricists, and bookwriters at all stages of their careers.
-We sponsor educational programs; provide awards, grants, and stipends; offer free space to create new works; and give emergency aid to writers in need.
-By supporting and nurturing the creators of today, we protect the stories of tomorrow.
+DGF fosters playwrights, composers, lyricists, and book-writers at all stages of their careers.
+DGF sponsor educational programs; provide awards, grants, and stipends; offer free space to create new works; and give emergency aid to writers in need.
+By supporting and nurturing the creators of today, DGF are able to protect the stories of tomorrow.

 Programs

 The Legacy Project is a set of filmed interviews between an experienced dramatist and an emerging one.
 Volume I was released in 2011.
 The videos are a resource for students, theater-lovers, and the general public.
 Producers include Nancy Ford, Carol Hall, Peter Ratray and Jonathan Reynolds.
 The interviews are filmed and directed by Jeremy Levine and Landon Van Soest of Transient Pictures.